Foreign Language and Area Studies (FLAS) Fellowship

 - Undergraduate fellowship recipients are encouraged to present a paper at the annual NIU Southeast Asia Student Conference or at a different conference (only with the approval of the Center Director).

-- A fellowship recipient must complete the pre-self-assessment in IRIS (the on-line reporting system used by the U.S. Department of Education) at the beginning of the school year as well as a final student report which must be completed before recipient's final stipend check for May will be issued.
+- You must complete the pre-self-assessment in IRIS (the on-line reporting system used by the U.S. Department of Education) at the beginning of the school year as well as a final student report which must be completed before recipient's final stipend check for May will be issued.
 In addition to your self-assessments, a NIU language instructor will submit pre- and post language evaluations in IRIS that the U.S. Department of Education has prescribed to assess your speaking skills.

-Due to a change in reporting procedures by Northern Illinois University, please be aware that any student awarded a Foreign Language and Area Studies (FLAS) Fellowship will have their Student Financial Aid reduced by the dollar amount equal to the fellowship award.
+In accordance with NIU policy, any student awarded a Foreign Language and Area Studies (FLAS) Fellowship will have their Student Financial Aid reduced by the dollar amount equal to the fellowship award.
 Requirements and conditions are subject to change.

-A federally funded National Resource Center since 1997, the Center for Southeast Asian Studies provides leadership, focus, and coordination for Southeast Asian studies at the university. email@example.com
+A federally funded National Resource Center since 1997, CSEAS provides leadership, focus, and coordination for Southeast Asian studies at NIU.